 \subsection{Mycoponic Bioceramic Platform}

-The bioceramic substrate was engineered to act as a mechanic filter that is antiomicrobial highly porous to support long-term mycelial viability \cite{Sanchez2026Mycoponics}.
+The bioceramic substrate was engineered to act as a mechanical filter that is anti-microbial but porous to support long-term mycelial viability~\cite{Sanchez2026Mycoponics}.
 A powder blend (wt.\,\%: 30 china clay, 30 ball clay, 15 CaCO\textsubscript{3}, 25 diatomaceous earth) was sieved, dispersed in water with a polyacrylate dispersant and a cellulose-ether binder, and vacuum de-aired before forming.
-For the MINDTube morphology, the slurry was pressure-extruded to $L = 90$~mm, $OD = 50$~mm, wall thickness $t = 7$~mm, and fired at 1100$^\circ$C. The fired body exhibited a median pore size of approximately 0.3~$\mu$m, providing mechanical exclusion for most bacteria.
+For the MINDTube morphology, the slurry was pressure-extruded to $L = 90$~mm, $OD = 50$~mm, wall thickness $t = 7$~mm, and fired at 1100$^\circ$C. The fired body exhibited a median pore size of approximately 0.3~$\mu$m, providing mechanical exclusion of most bacteria.
 Fluid-port end pieces were press-fitted to each end face for gravity-fed nutrient delivery.
 For the MINDPixel morphology, the substrate was formed as a flat ceramic disk of 30~mm radius and 4~mm thickness.
 Key geometry and electrode dimensions for both morphologies are summarized in Fig.~\ref{fig:overview_workflow}.